New Researcher Introduction

-Any research requiring the use of X-ray equipment must be approved by the Radiation Control Office.
-The required information for these requests can be found at the Environmental Health and Safety web site under the Radiation Control section.
-If you bring any x-ray equipment with you, the equipment must be registered with the Radiation Control Office using guidelines found in Chapter 3, Radiation Producing Devices, in the Radiation Control Guide.
+Any research requiring the use of X-ray equipment must be approved by the Radiation Safety Office.
+The required information for these requests can be found at the Environmental Health and Safety web site under the Radiation Safety section.
+If you bring any x-ray equipment with you, the equipment must be registered with the Radiation Safety Office using guidelines found in Chapter 3, Radiation Producing Devices, in the Radiation Control Guide.

-Please review the Radiation Control Guide for further information concerning the University of Florida Radiation Control Program.
+Please review the Radiation Control Guide for further information concerning the University of Florida Radiation Safety Program.

 Health Science Center Office

 Les Hines, Health Physicist, Phone (352) 392-1589; Fax (352) 846-1626

 The University of Florida’s Occupational Medicine Program (OCCMED) is one of many programs established by Environmental Health and Safety to promote a safe and healthy environment in which all members of the university community can excel in education, research and service.
 Based on specific job duties with associated known health risks, the OCCMED Program provides preplacement health assessments before an individual begins the work assignment.
 Some of these job duties also trigger periodic medical monitoring throughout the assignment with UF.
 Those individuals covered by the Program include faculty, staff, students, volunteers and visitors.

 The Program is managed jointly by EH&S and the UF Occupational Medicine Service, a division of Student Health.
 Other partners include the Hearing Center at UF & Shands as well as individual providers outside the Gainesville area.
 All medical records are kept at the UF OCCMED Clinic and treated as confidential according to federal HIPAA laws and Florida statutes.